invertase/react-native-google-mobile-ads/README.md

 ---

-**React Native Admob** is a module connecting you to Google AdMob services; a light-weight JavaScript layer connecting you to the native AdMob SDKs for both iOS and Android.
+**React Native Admob** is a module connecting you to Google Mobile Ads services; a light-weight JavaScript layer connecting you to the native Google-Mobile-Ads SDKs for both iOS and Android.

-React Native AdMob is built with three key principals in mind;
+React Native Google Ads is built with three key principals in mind;

 - 🧪 **Well tested**
-  - the module is extensively tested to >95% coverage
+  - the module is extensively tested to >95% coverage (getting there after moving from react-native-firebase!)
 - 👁 **Well typed**
   - first class support for Typescript included
 - 📄 **Well documented**